CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 JSW Steel

-Active decarbonisation programmeJSW Steel has committed to reducing carbon intensity by 42% by FY2030 through renewable energy adoption, waste heat recovery and process optimisation, with Rs 100 billion (~USD 1.26 billion) allocated to green energy procurement.
-JSW Energy has commissioned India’s first commercial-scale green hydrogen plant at 3,800 tpa supplying the Vijayanagar DRI facility.
+Active decarbonisation programmeJSW Steel has committed to reducing carbon intensity by 42% by FY2030 from a 2005 baseline — equivalent to achieving 1.95 tCO₂ per tonne of steel — with Rs 100 billion (~USD 1.26 billion) allocated across decarbonisation measures including renewable energy procurement, raw material beneficiation and best-available-technology deployment.
+As of 2025, the company is tracking behind its reduction schedule, having achieved approximately 71% of the planned progress.
+JSW Energy has commissioned India’s largest green hydrogen plant at 3,800 tpa adjacent to JSW Steel’s Vijayanagar facility, supplying the DRI unit under a seven-year offtake agreement, with an MoU in place to scale supply to 85,000–90,000 tpa of green hydrogen by 2030.
 JSW Steel and Tata Steel together account for over 31% of India’s steel exports to the EU — making their decarbonisation timelines directly material to the sector’s overall CBAM exposure profile.

 Tata Steel